Dr Chris Culnane

 The simple process of re-identifying patients in public health records

-In 2016, doctors’ identities were decrypted in Australian medical records.
-Now, a University of Melbourne team finds patients’ records can also be re-identified
+In late 2016, doctors’ identities were decrypted in an open dataset of Australian medical billing records.
+Now patients’ records have also been re-identified - and we should be talking about it

 How small details can create a big problem